Rafe2001/Brain-Tumor-Detection-app/README.md

 ## Acknowledgments
 We would like to express our gratitude to the contributors of open-source libraries and frameworks used in this project.
 Their work has been instrumental in the development of this application.

-## Contact
-For inquiries, feedback, or collaborations, please feel free to reach out to us at [your-email@example.com](khanabdulrafe48@gmail.com).